lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/pytorch.md

 marie@login$ module spider pytorch
 ```

-to find out, which Pytorch modules are available on your partition.
+to find out, which PyTorch modules are available on your partition.

 We recommend using **Alpha** and/or **ML** partitions when working with machine learning workflows
-and the Pytorch library.
+and the PyTorch library.
 You can find detailed hardware specification [here](../jobs_and_resources/hardware_taurus.md).

-## Pytorch Console
+## PyTorch Console

 On the **Alpha** partition load the module environment: